aosabook/500lines/async-web-server/writeup.md

 			    sock)
 		     collect it))))

 Instead of being so simple-minded about it, this `publish!` iterates over the subscriber list, collects the sockets that were written to successfully, and assigns the subscriber list to that bag of active listeners.
+Any sockets that errored out during the write are dropped, since they're no longer listening.
 This will now *also* really, truly work properly.

 #### Request Routing, Handling and Writing